CameronDennis/diamondMaze/README.md

 s | moves the diamond down two pixels d | moves the diamond right two pixels q | stops the simulation

+You do not have my permission to copy this code and claim it as your own.
+If you would like to build off of it/improve upon it, you may do so, but you *must* credit me.